 Are There Natural Remedies for Allergies?

 Nasal irrigation uses a combination of warm water, about a quarter-teaspoon of salt, and a quarter-teaspoon of baking soda to clear out mucus and open sinus passages.
 You can use a squeeze bottle or a neti pot, which looks like a small teapot.
 Use distilled, sterile, or previously boiled water to make up the solution.
-It’s also important to rinse the irrigation device after each use and leave open to air dry.
+It’s also important to rinse the irrigation device after each use and leave it open to air dry.